justachetan/DiffGeoOps/README.md

 First you need to provide a 3D mesh as an input to the code.
 The mesh should be in Object File Format (.off).
 Use mode 2 for now until further notice.
+Then, use the command without the `--calc` flag for plotting by providing apprpriate mesh and value files.

 ### Example Usage